jon-heard/obsidian-inline-scripts-library/cards_ui.sfile.md

 return expand("cards pick " + result.dst + " " + result.src);
 ```
 __
-ui cards pick - Asks the user to choose a card-pile to pick from and one to add to, then runs the pick shortcut based on those card-piles.
+ui cards pick - User choses one card-pile to pick from and one to add to, then the user picks the cards to move from the top of one to the top of the other.
 ***